nicolashernandezb/nicolashernandezb.github.io/_pages/publications.md

 author_profile: true
 ---

 My main research is oriented to develop methods to tackle inferential problems in high-dimensional and functional data over different fields such as: energy, economics, the environment, demography, business, finance, health and genetics.
 I have mainly focused on predictive confidence bands for functional time series; domain selection and classification in the Functional Data context; and outlier detection for staochastic processes using Information Theory tools.
-For a complete list of publications, see my [Google Scholar](https://scholar.google.com/citations?hl=es&user=6IZOUNkAAAAJ) profile.

 **Predictive confidence bands for functional time series forecasting**